akrasniq/titanic/README.md

 ##### Reviewer 1

-**What do you notice in the visualization?**
+**What do you notice in the visualization?**<br>
-	-I notice the titles of the graphs, the 2 different graphs, and that the graph is interactive.
+	I notice the titles of the graphs, the 2 different graphs, and that the graph is interactive.
 **What questions do you have about the data?**
 	What is pclass?
 **What relationships do you notice?**